SatoryKono/ChEMBL_data_acquisition/README.md

 Each command validates required columns before querying external APIs and writes the resulting table to the specified output file.

+## Configuration

+Default settings such as API endpoints, network timeouts, rate limits and output directories live in `config.yaml` at the repository root.
+Each field is documented inside the file and has a sensible fallback that the utilities use if the entry is missing.
+See `docs/CONFIG.md` for a detailed description of all available options.

 Example merging initialisation tables::